Quick overview

 However you end your tenancy, it is your responsibility to hand over the apartment to the landlord.
 How should both parties proceed with this final step?
 The tenant must hand over the flat to the landlord on the day the tenancy ends.
 The landlord is entitled to compensation against the tenant in the amount of the agreed rent if this is not done.
 This shall continue for as long as the tenant fails to hand over the apartment.

-Although the law does not oblige anyone to draw up a handover report on the return of the flat to the landlord, we recommend that a handover report is drawn up.
+In practice, disputes are often about the condition of the apartment and any damages.
+Although the law does not oblige anyone to draw up a handover report on the return of the apartment to the landlord, we recommend that you draw up a handover report.
 The protocol should include a description of the condition in which the apartment is being handed over, details of the status of the electricity, water and gas meters, if installed, and a list of the equipment being handed over and a description of its condition.

 The Parties are also not precluded from recording the condition of the apartment at the time of handover in detail by means of photographic documentation.
 As the landlord, do not forget to give the tenant a bill for the services connected with the lease and for the return of the rent deposit .